NOAA-ORR-ERD/WebGnomeClient/doc/fate_exercises/ics_209_exercise.rst

 The on-scene command wants an ICS 209 form prepared for day 2 of the spill.

-Use Web GNOME's Fate Mode to provide the data for the ICS 209 form.
+Use WebGNOME's Fate Mode to provide the data for the ICS 209 form.

 Model Input